voutasaurus/sub/README.md

 # why did you do this?

-Because using `sed` for to recursively replace a word with another word is genuinely harder to figure out how to do than writing a go program to do it.
+Because using `sed` to recursively replace one word with another word is genuinely harder to figure out how to do than writing a go program to do it.